Written by Data Scientists, Keith Oelkers and Zane Murphy

 About the Authors:

-Keith Oelkers brings 20 years of experience in Data Science and Statistical modeling.
+Keith Oelkers has over 20 years of experience in Data Science and Statistical modeling.
 He understands the power of data science and big data and how it can be used to enhance the bottom line.
 Keith has spent his career building solutions that enable business leaders to make better decisions.
 He can breakdown complex statistical terminology and provide organizations with a clear vision on how statistical modeling and data science should be used.

 Zane Murphy is a Data Scientist at DecisivEdge, where he builds statistical models and provides support for the development, configuration, and optimization of the analytics servers.
 He has several years of experience with statistical programming and data analysis through his work on bioinformatics projects in various labs while in college.